Updated: March 24, 2026

 The Portugal Golden Visa was launched in 2012 and, since then, has become one of the most successful residency by investment programs of its kind.
 It’s short stay requirement, range of investment options, and pathway to Portuguese citizenship are key advantages of the program.

-Investment options begin at €250,000 for a donation into an art or cultural heritage preservation project.
 Golden Visa holders can include family members in their application.
-You will need to provide the correct documentation, such as marriage certificates and birth certificates.
+The Golden Visa requires applicants to provide the correct documentation, such as marriage certificates and birth certificates.

 - Visa validity: Renewable